CMofjeld/Panorama-SfM/README.md

 # Dependencies and Setup
 This project relies on the the SfM and Viz modules from OpenCV.
 As a result, OpenCV the OpenCV contribution models we're build using CMAKE targeting VS 2019.
 Additionally, the SfM module, required the libraries Eigen, GLog, GFlags, and Ceres Solver.
 As a result, these libraries were built using CMAKE as well.

-Unfortunately, due to git's size restriction, we were unable to provide all of the dependencies in the repository.
-To build and run the project, you must download the [dependencies files](https://drive.google.com/file/d/1FtKI8EJpFOQ8zwwsl6AM2_yBAWfsF1n-/view?usp=sharing) and unpackage them into the CSS_587_MofjeldNelson_Project directory.
-After unpacking the file, you should have the following folders under your CSS_587_MofjeldNelson_Project folder:
-* bin
-* includes
-* Input
-* libs

-Lastly, you'll need to add the full path of the project's bin directory (i.e. D:\UWB\CSS_587\Panorama-SfM\CSS_587_MofjeldNelson_Project\bin) to your PC's PATH variable.
+All of the dependencies needed for this project are already included with the project.
+The only step required is to add the project's bin to your PC's PATH environment variable (e.g. D:\UWB\CSS_587\Panorama-SfM\CSS_587_MofjeldNelson_Project\bin).